- How long does it take to teach a dog to “leave it”?

 Teaching your dog to ignore temptation

-Paramount to this skill is teaching your dog that a high value treat—arguably higher value than whatever they want to engage with—is waiting for them if they listen to your command.
+Paramount to this skill is teaching your dog that a high-value treat—higher in value than whatever they want to engage with—is waiting for them if they listen to your cue.
 Here’s how you do this:

 - As with the “take it” skill, present a treat in a closed fist to your dog.
 Tell them, “leave it.”
 Do this several times to create an association between ignoring the item and the words, “leave it.”

-- When they ignore the treat at “leave it,” present them with a high value treat from your other hand.
-The goal is to teach them that listening to this command will result in a better reward than if they reached for the treat in your hand.
+- When they ignore the treat at “leave it,” present them with a high-value treat from your other hand.
+The goal is to teach them that listening to this cue will result in a better reward than if they reached for the treat in your hand.

 Trail of treats